alphabraga/lpic1/index.md

 Usage of tar, cpio and dd
 Terms and Utilities:

 	cp
 	find
 	mkdir
 	mv
 	ls
 	rm
 	rmdir
 	touch
 	tar
 	cpio
 	dd
 	file
 	gzip
 	gunzip
 	bzip2
 	xz
 	file globbing

 103.4 Use streams, pipes and redirects
-Weight: 4
+Peso: 4

-Description: Candidates should be able to redirect streams and connect them in order to efficiently process textual data.
+Descrição: Candidates should be able to redirect streams and connect them in order to efficiently process textual data.
 Tasks include redirecting standard input, standard output and standard error, piping the output of one command to the input of another command, using the output of one command as arguments to another command and sending output to both stdout and a file.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Redirecting standard input, standard output and standard error Pipe the output of one command to the input of another command